 Since 1977, the National Media Awards Foundation has promoted and honoured excellence in journalism, writing, and visual creation in the Canadian magazine industry.
 In 2023, almost 2,000 entries across all three of our awards programs were evaluated by a dedicated roster of more than 200 volunteer judges from all areas of the magazine and digital media industries.

 We welcome applications from people who bring different perspectives to the judging process—from established industry leaders to celebrated emerging talents.
 We are also committed to addressing systemic racism and structural biases in Canadian media by ensuring that our judging panels are reflective of Canada’s cultural diversity.

-Judging will take place remotely, in February and March 2023.
-To volunteer as a judge, please click on the button below to fill out an application and someone on our team will get back to you.
+Judging will take place remotely, in February and March 2024.
+To volunteer as a judge, please fill out an application and someone on our team will get back to you.
 If you have any questions about how to apply or the rest of the judging process, please email us.

 Information for New and Returning Judges